Shipping Container Architecture Fulfilling Its Potential

 The Potential of Shipping Container Architecture is Huge

-Meanwhile, in Scotland, a new student village is described as ‘Lego-style’, thanks to its modular, shipping container construction.
+Meanwhile, in Scotland, a new student village is described as ‘Lego-style’, thanks to its modular, shipping container architecture.
 Built on an old industrial site on the River Clyde, it uses no less than 500 blue Conex boxes and rises an impressive seven storeys high.
 Each self-contained unit was fitted-out and imported from China via Southampton Docks, and comprises of a lounge, bedroom, small kitchen and bathroom.
 A 500-tonne crane was used to lift them in place.
 The complete installation with all utilities took just 10 weeks for start to finish.
 The complex even boasts a cinema, karaoke room and helter-skelter!
 With attractive cladding in place, the building’s shipping container DNA is completely disguised.

 These are just a couple of successful European projects but the whole cargotecture boom continues unabated throughout the USA, from California to Florida, Texas to Maine.